phamson02/coqui-ai-TTS/docs/source/tutorial_for_nervous_beginners.md

 ```
 ![server.gif](https://github.com/idiap/coqui-ai-TTS/raw/main/images/demo_server.gif)

+See [this page](inference.md) for more details on synthesizing speech with the
+CLI, server or Python API.

 ## Training a `tts` Model

-A breakdown of a simple script that trains a GlowTTS model on the LJspeech dataset.
-See the comments for more details.
+A breakdown of a simple script that trains a GlowTTS model on the LJspeech
+dataset.
+For a more in-depth guide to training and fine-tuning also see [this
+page](training/index.md).

 ### Pure Python Way